The Gallium Neutrino Absorption Cross Section and its Uncertainty: Introduction: The Ga neutrino anomaly

 \section{Introduction: The Ga neutrino anomaly}

-The possibility of additional, very weakly interacting ``sterile" neutrinos, beyond the three light neutrinos of the standard model, has been raised frequently in the literature \cite{Abazajian2012,Gariazzo2015,Giunti2019,Boser2020,Diaz2020,Seo2020,Dasgupta2021,Acero2022}.
-Theoretically, sterile neutrinos arise naturally in extensions of the standard model that account for nonzero neutrino masses.
-Experimentally, sterile neutrinos have been discussed in connection with reactor neutrino anomalies, in SAGE and GALLEX/GNO neutrino calibration experiments, and in reconciling oscillation parameters derived from T2K and NOvA \cite{Acero2022,Seo2020,deGouvea2022}. \\ ~\\
+The possibility of additional, very weakly interacting ``sterile" neutrinos, beyond the three light neutrinos of the standard model, has been raised frequently in the literature \cite{Acero2022,Abazajian2012,Gariazzo2015,Giunti2019,Boser2020,Diaz2020,Seo2020,Dasgupta2021,Acero2022}.
+They arise naturally in extensions of the standard model that account for nonzero neutrino masses.
+Sterile neutrinos have been discussed in connection with the LSND experiment, the reactor neutrino anomaly, the SAGE and GALLEX/GNO neutrino calibration experiments, and with efforts to reconcile oscillation parameters derived from T2K and NOvA \cite{Acero2022,Seo2020,deGouvea2022}. \\ ~\\